car251290/Beer-display-information/README.md

 Using the plataform of react I build some backgorund and Front-End to show information about beers, using an API.

 # Use this Api to display the information
+Pagination making a requests that return multiple items will be limited to 25 results by default.
+You can access other pages using the ?page paramater, you can also increase the amount of beers returned in each request by changing the ?per_page paramater.

 https://punkapi.com/documentation/v2

+# Get a beer
+Gets beers from the api, you can apply several filters using url paramaters, the available options are listed below.

 # React Native
 Using this example for getting the card and get information, in a best way I read it and code a better display information.